vishaltak/gitlab-development-kit/doc/gdk-on-google-cloud.md

 If you visit the familiar `localhost:3000` you should now see the familiar 502 page, if not just wait a couple of seconds and reload the page.
 Wait 1-2 minutes while the 502 page reloads itself multiple times, and you will (hopefully) see the login screen to your GDK 🎉.
 In case you see a 504 Gateway Timeout message or an error message that the "Request ran for longer than 60000ms", reloading the page 1-2 more times should fix it.

 **IMPORTANT:** While your Virtual Machine is running, it costs money.
-When you are done working on the GDK, first leave the SSH environment by typing `exit` into the terminal and then execute the following command:
+When you are done working on the GDK, first leave the SSH environment by typing `exit` into the terminal, followed by **Control + c** and then execute the following command:

 ```shell
    gcloud compute instances stop gdk